Easy-to-read medicine information about clopidogrel – what it is, how to take clopidogrel safely and possible side effects.

 Possible side effects

-- Clopidogrel may also interact with other medications and herbal supplements, so check with your doctor or pharmacist before starting clopidogrel or before starting any new medicines.
+Clopidogrel should not be taken with some other medications and herbal supplements, so always check with your doctor or pharmacist before starting clopidogrel or before starting any new medicines.
+Also check with your pharmacist before taking:

-The following external links provide further information on clopidogrel:
+The following links has more information on clopidogrel: